mslinn/jekyll_href/README.md

  - The url will open in a new tab or window.
  - The url will include `rel=nofollow` for SEO purposes.

+CAUTION: if linked text contains a single or double quote you will see the error message: `Liquid Exception: Unmatched quote`.
+Instead, use &lsquo;, &rsquo;, &ldquo;, &rdquo;

 In `_config.yml`, if a section called `plugin-vars` exists, then its name/value pairs are available for substitution.
 ```yaml